nolan-lwin/Destinex/frontend/README.md

 ### Package Structure

-The frontend is organized into several directories, each serving a specific function:
+The front-end is organized into several directories, each serving a specific function:

-The frontend of our application is organized into specific directories, each tailored for a specific purpose to enhance maintainability and scalability:
+The front-end of our application is organized into specific directories, each tailored for a specific purpose to enhance maintainability and scalability:

 - `assets`: Houses static files used throughout the app.
   - `img`: Contains image files.